 I would like to show you my test of the newest, recently announced phone Xiaomi Mi 8 6GB RAM 128GB (Global version).
-My wife ordered this smartphone in August, when the Xiaomi Mi 8 has been released.
+My wife ordered this smartphone in August when the Xiaomi Mi 8 has been released.
 Traditionally my test will cover the photo & video facilities, which are really wide in this model.
 Interestingly the user is able to take macro pictures and night photography.
 Moreover, this smartphone gives you the ability to capture the night sky and zoomed remote objects.
-All this stuff I would like to present to you in the following articles.
+All this stuff I would like to present all to you in the following articles.
 The 20MP front camera is awesome.
 It is supersaturated like cameras from Samsung and has good sharpness and dynamic range.
 Thanks to this the camera performs well in nearly every situation.
 The rear camera has 12MP, although the portrait mode still leaves a lot to be desired.
 A front-facing portrait mode is very well.
-Both cameras don’t have an extreme amount of contrast, but instead focuses on tonality.
+Both cameras don’t have an extreme amount of contrast but instead focus on tonality.

 The Xiaomi Mi 8 has also perfect video facilities.
-You can make a slow-motion and timelapse movies.
+You can make slow-motion and timelapse movies.
 More details about this I will bring you in the next article.

-The first part of my test includes an overall insight into photo facilities of the Xiaomi Mi 8 128GB (Global version).
+The first part of my test includes an overall insight into the photo facilities of the Xiaomi Mi 8 128GB (Global version).

 Once you open the Camera app, you have basic options, as you can find in each modern smartphone (Pic.
 1).

 Option 1st – Flash and 2nd – HDR (Pic.
 2) are commonly known.